 Because we care about your personal growth, connection, and crises we have designed three primary ways that you can become part of a Grace Group.
 We offer groups through Classes, Community Groups and Care Groups.

-Grace Groups for Fall 2020 Season:
+Grace Groups by category for Fall 2020 Season:

 Classes are designed to come alongside you in your walk with God and help you continue to grow.
 Through a healthy combination of teaching, training and tactics our Classes will empower you to know God, know yourself and know your world in a way that will help you embrace the life that God intends for you, while also becoming a formidable force of wisdom and power to those around you.